Blog Post December 9, 2025 | 14 minutes read

 PXDC’s product data syndication capability integrates directly with virtually all major retailers and marketplaces, formatting and distributing product data to meet each channel’s unique requirements.

-It also supports enhanced content — rich media, like high-quality images, videos, reviews, comparison charts, shipping policies and certifications that help shoppers make informed buying decisions.
+It also supports enhanced content — rich media, like high-quality images, videos, reviews (social proof), comparison charts, shipping policies and certifications that help shoppers make informed buying decisions.

 Enhanced content is embedded within Product Experience Data Cloud’s syndication workflows, so updates are automatically pushed to every channel.
-This reduces friction, improves listing quality and helps brands stand out — leading to fewer returns, better reviews and higher conversion rates.
+This reduces friction, improves listing quality and helps brands stand out — leading to fewer returns, better reviews, higher conversion rates and opportunities for customers to save items to their wishlist.

 How to create a better product listing process